+\$nospool_dir_list

-\$nospool_dir_list Format <string></string>
+Format <string></string>

-\$nospool_dir_list Description If this is configured, the job's output is spooled in the working directory of the job or the specified output directory.
+Description If this is configured, the job's output is spooled in the working directory of the job or the specified output directory.
 Specify the list in full paths, delimited by commas.
 If the job's working directory (or specified output directory) is in one of the paths in the list (or a subdirectory of one of the paths in the list), the job is spooled directly to the output location. \$nospool_dir_list is accepted.
 The user that submits the job must have write permission on the folder where the job is written, and read permission on the folder where the file is spooled.
-Alternatively, you can use the \$spool_as_final_name parameter to force the job to spool directly to the final output. the output file goes, or if there is a shared filesystem.
+Alternatively, you can use the \$spool_as_final_name parameter to force the job to spool directly to the final output.
+If this should generally be used only when the job can run on the same machine as where the output file goes, or if there is a shared filesystem.
 If not, this parameter can slow down the system or fail to create the output file.

 Example \$nospool_dir_list /home/mike/jobs/,/var/tmp/spool/

+opsys